 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 108 students took at least one online class at Drew University.
-This is an increase from the 98 students who took online classes the previous year.
+In 2020-2021, 13 students took at least one online class at Drew University.
+This is a decrease from the 2,229 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|